 an opportunity for brands to get a first-hand look at how their ads and donations play a role in the success of their future consumers.
 The marriage between the public and private sector has always been a topic of debate, we hope our network

 will be the meeting ground where public and private interest intersect.

-A. A token is a digital fiat cryptocurrency that is given to users for watching educational videos and interacting within the network.
+A. A token is a digital fiat cryptocurrency that is given to users for watching and creating educational videos as well as interacting within the network.

 A. No, our service is completely free for schools and donors.

-A. Pledges are sent to the donors school by mail.
+A. Donations are sent to the donors school by mail.